ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

     ![Architecture](../img/LaunchInstanceScriptTestData.png)
     >*Illustration 7.
 Generating test data*

 If the script is running, the context broker receives every hour a new registry to be stored.
+The create services are:
+- testparking
+- testenvironment